kborovik/gcp-gke-vault/README.md

 # Why?

-The objective of this repository is to help prospective employers answer the question:

-**Does this candidate know his ABCs?**
+The objective of this repository is to help prospective employers answer the question: **Does the candidate know his ABCs?**

 # About